AmitKey/mask-data/README.md

 - **Modular design**: Easily extendable to handle more types of sensitive information.
 - **Tested**: Comprehensive tests ensure the correctness of the service.

+## Logging

+- Logs are written to app.log in the root directory.
+- Logs valid requests and their corresponding HTTP status codes (200 OK for successful requests, 4xx for client errors).

 ## Setup and Installation

 ### Prerequisites